cardillan/mindcode/README.markdown

 ## Mindcode Syntax

-Please look into the `src/main/resources/samples` directory to examine multiple examples of Mindcode.
-They are currently the best way for you to learn how to write Mindcode.
+Please read the [syntax](https://github.com/francois/mindcode/blob/main/SYNTAX.markdown) document for the high-level information.
+The samples in the `src/main/resources/samples` directory are compiled on every test run and are thus always up-to-date with the most-recent version of Mindcode.
 If you programmed in any high-level language, you should feel right at home.

 At the moment, Mindcode is sensitive to newlines.
 For example, this will be rejected: